libera-nutrition/gerd-notes/README.md

 ### Exercises

 ## UNCERTAIN
-### Diet
+### Drink
-* It is unclear if chlorination or fluoridation or their toxic byproducts in tap water contribute to reflux.
+1. It is unclear if chlorination or fluoridation or their toxic byproducts in tap water contribute to reflux.
 To test, filtered water can be consumed with a filter that effectively removes these and other chemicals.
 Reverse osmosis (RO) removes these chemicals, but a pH plus mineralization cartridge must necessarily be used with RO, and also be replaced very regularly.

 ## UNEXPLORED
 ### Supplements
-* Alginate capsules after meals and before bed
+1. Alginate capsules after meals and before bed
-* Acetic acid / vinegar capsules after meals
+2. Acetic acid / vinegar capsules after meals
-* Digestive enzymes capsules after meals
+3. Digestive enzymes capsules after meals
 ### Exercises